Oele/audio-streamgenerator/README.md

 ## debug

 Log debugging information.
 If the value is a code reference, the logs will be passed to that sub.
 Otherwise the value will be treated as a boolean.
 If true, logs will be printed to STDERR .

-## short\_tracks\_max\_amount

-If too many really short tracks (like, jingles of only a few seconds) are mixed immediately after eachother, the stream slows down too much, resulting in buffer underruns for listeners.
-This sets the maximum amount of short tracks that will be mixed - after this amount of mixes, the next track will be started without mixing.

-## short\_track\_max\_seconds

-Tracks shorter than this amount of seconds will be regarded as 'short'.

 # METHODS